Omni Calculator logo

 To calculate the maximum deflection of a beam with a combination of loads, we can use the method of superposition.
 The superposition method states that we can approximate a beam's total deflection by adding together all the deflections brought about by each load configuration.
 However, this method only gives us an approximate value for the actual maximum deflection.
 Calculating complicated loads would require us to use what is known as the double integration method.

-Stiffness of the beam
+Flexural rigidity of the beam

 The modulus of elasticity depends on the beam's material.
 The higher a material's modulus of elasticity, the more of a deflection can sustain enormous loads before it reaches its breaking point.
 Concrete's modulus of elasticity is between 15-50 GPa (gigapascals), while steel tends to be around 200 GPa and above.
 This difference in the values of modulus of elasticity shows that concrete can only withstand a small amount of deflection and will experience cracking sooner than steel.

 You can learn more about the modulus of elasticity by checking out our stress calculator.
-On the other hand, to determine the moment of inertia for a particular beam cross-section, you can visit our moment of inertia calculator.
-The moment of inertia represents the amount of resistance a material has to rotational motion.
-The moment of inertia depends on the dimensions of the material's cross-section.
+On the other hand, to determine the area moment of inertia for a particular beam cross-section, you can visit our moment of inertia calculator.
+The area moment of inertia represents the amount of resistance a material has to rotational motion.
+The area moment of inertia depends on the dimensions of the material's cross-section.

-The moment of inertia also varies depending on which axis the material is rotating along.
+The area moment of inertia also varies depending on which axis the material is rotating along.
 To further understand this concept, let us consider the cross-section of a rectangular beam with a width of 20 cm and a height of 30 cm.
-Using the formulas that you can also see in our moment of inertia calculator, we can calculate the values for the moment of inertia of this beam cross-section as follows:
+Using the formulas that you can also see in our area moment of inertia calculator, we can calculate the values for the area moment of inertia of this beam cross-section as follows:

 Iₓ = width × height³ / 12